Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Paddle.md

-# Define paddle size, speed, colour and any other paddle related properties
+# Define the paddle properties